snowplow/documentation/docs/getting-started-on-community-edition/upgrade-guide/index.md

 Now that you have successfully spun up a Snowplow pipeline, you might want to upgrade your components when there are updates available.

-The Open Source Quick Start is updated in line with the Snowplow OS Distributions and here we describe the steps you need to take to upgrade between versions.
+The Community Edition Quick Start is updated in line with the Snowplow Community Edition Distributions and here we describe the steps you need to take to upgrade between versions.

 :::note